Want to become a career coach? If your answer is “yes,” grab your favorite Starbucks drink and keep reading!

 3. Pursue career coaching certifications and training.

 Today, anyone can claim they are a coach.
 As a result, the coaching industry is sadly saturated with fraudsters looking to make a quick buck off unaware job seekers looking for a new career.
 Coaching certifications enable you to not only stand out in the saturated coaching market but also demonstrate your commitment to the craft.
 Moreover, professional certifications are the perfect opportunity to hone your knowledge and sharpen your skills as a coach.

 You want to find the combination of career coaching certifications that make sense for your business niche and goals.
 Because my expertise is in job search and career growth, I chose to become double-certified through The Myers-Briggs Company.
 I am now Strong Interest Inventory® Certified as well as an MBTI® Practitioner.
-I also completed Successful Strengths Coaching through Gallup.
-These specialized credentials and advanced trainings complement my formal education in teaching and learning, health education (behavior change), counseling, and nonprofit management and philanthropy.
+I also completed Successful Strengths Coaching through Gallup and Living Proof Advocacy Coaching Certification through Living Proof Advocacy.
+These specialized credentials and advanced training complement my formal education in teaching and learning, health education (behavior change), counseling, and nonprofit management and philanthropy.